trussworks/terraform-aws-config/README.md

 * approved-amis-by-tag: Checks whether running instances are using specified AMIs.

+### Backup Plan

+* backup_plan_min_frequency_and_min_retention_check: Checks if a backup plan has a backup rule that satisfies the required frequency and retention period. *No* *GOVcloud*

 ### CloudTrail

 * cloudtrail-enabled: Ensure CloudTrail is enabled.
 * cloud-trail-encryption-enabled: Ensure CloudTrail is configured to use server side encryption (SSE) with AWS KMS or CMK encryption.
 * cloud-trail-log-file-validation-enabled: Checks whether AWS CloudTrail creates a signed digest file with logs.
 * multi-region-cloud-trail-enabled: Ensure that there is at least one multi-region AWS CloudTrail enabled.
+* cloud-trail-cloud-watch-logs-enabled: Checks whether AWS CloudTrail trails are configured to send logs to Amazon CloudWatch logs.

 ### CloudWatch Logs

 * cloudwatch-log-group-encryption: Ensure that CloudWatch Logs are encrypted.
+* cw_loggroup_retention_period_check: Checks whether Amazon CloudWatch LogGroup retention period is set to specific number of days.

+### DynamoDB

+*dynamodb-table-encryption-enabled: Checks if Amazon DynamoDB table is encrypted with AWS Key Management Service (KMS)

 ### EC2